fbielejec/SpreaD3-web/README.md

 REST Web Services to SpreaD3, capable of generating links with on-line visualisations.

 ## LICENSE
   This is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

    This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the "GNU Lesser General Public License": http://www.gnu.org/licenses/lgpl.html for more details.

 ## Test

 mvn test

 ## Dev

 mvn spring-boot:run

 ### Embedded database console (url: jdbc:h2:~/test username: test password: test)
 http://localhost:4000/h2-console/

+### TODO

+* improved error handling
+  - generic spread exception (message, thread, context, location [class, method, line])
+* improve logging story
+ - sentry, console + file appender
+* fix test suite

 ## Production

 mvn clean package && java -jar target/spread3-web-0.0.1.jar